Smith, Montana, US

 The float season varies widely depending on snow pack, rainfall, and amount and timing of irrigation.
 The typical float season is from mid-April through July 4th, occassionally with some floating in September.

 Permits issued through a lottery managed by Montana Fish, Wildlife, and Parks.
+Peak season is May 15th to July 15th.

 No CommentsUsers can submit comments.